 Does the Big Solar Co-op give money to community solar groups?

-No, the Big Solar Co-op does not have funds of its own to distribute but can run community share offers for you through the admin services section of Sharenergy.
-We can also help you with gaining the expertise needed to successfully seek funding yourself by providing training and mentorship from experienced community group volunteers.
+No, the Big Solar Co-op we don’t have funds of our own to distribute but Sharenergy can run community share offers for you through its admin services section.
+We can also provide training and mentorship to help you seek funding yourself.

 Will the Big Solar Co-op help me with finding external funding and doing funding applications?

-No, but we can put you in touch with our contacts at Sharenergy who are experienced in this area and may well be able to help you through their admin services section.
+No, but our experienced contacts at Sharenergy may be able to help you through their admin services section.

 How can it work without subsidies?

 How much can a host site save on their bills?

-The Big Solar Co-op hopes to be able to offer solar generated electricity to the host for between 10-20% less than their existing power provider.
+The Big Solar Co-op hopes to be able to offer solar generated electricity to the host for 10-20% less than their existing power provider.
 That saving could be much larger while energy market prices spike.
-The Power Purchase Agreement signed by the host and the Big Solar Co-op will define this agreement on a per site basis and commit both parties for up to 30 years, so we take the time to get this bit absolutely right!
+The Power Purchase Agreement signed by the host and the Big Solar Co-op will commit both parties for up to 30 years, so we make sure we get this bit absolutely right!

 How much interest will the Big Solar Co-op pay on its shares?

-The Big Solar Co-op hopes to be able to offer 4% interest on transferable shares.
+The Big Solar Co-op will offer 4% interest on transferable shares.